Shhh… My Fiddle Leaf is FAKE

 But then I went out-of-town and I left the fate of our fiddle in the hands of my very responsible and diligent husband.
 Before I left I reminded him to water the fiddle while I was gone and he reassured me that he would take care of it.

 Did he water the plant while I was gone?
-OF COURSE he did… like I said, he’s very responsible and thorough!
+OF COURSE, he did… as I said, he’s very responsible and thorough!
 He worked so hard to keep the plant alive while I was gone that he watered it every. single. day. (instead of just watering it ONCE the entire time I was gone).
-Unfortunately this consistent watering drowned our first fiddle leaf and I take full responsibility for that miscommunication. #oops
+Unfortunately, this consistent watering drowned our first fiddle leaf and I take full responsibility for that miscommunication. #oops

 Shopping for a Replacement